-The Title IX Coordinator/Title IX Investigator will also, where appropriate, refer the matter to other members of the campus community to ensure the incident does not pose a serious threat of disruption to the academic process or workplace environment.
+The interim Title IX Coordinator will also, where appropriate, refer the matter to other members of the campus community to ensure the incident does not pose a serious threat of disruption to the academic process or workplace environment.
 If the campus personnel determine such conditions exist, they may impose several measures, alone or in combination, pending the conclusion of the resolution process.

-The resolution process begins with the filing of a Formal complaint with the Title IX Coordinator/Title IX Investigator.
+The resolution process begins with the filing of a Formal complaint with the interim Title IX Coordinator.